JeneLitsch/Litan/doc/stdlib/io/is_eof.md

 * stream: stream to check

 **Return value:**
-Bool
+bool

 **Description:**
-Returns true if stream passed EOF.
+Returns true if stream has no characters left to read.